 Cirrhosis creates scars that damage your liver.
 This damage can prevent this vital organ from doing important jobs like helping with digestion and removing toxins from your body.
 The sooner your doctor diagnoses cirrhosis, the faster you can get treated and put a stop to the damage.
 You might even be able to reverse some of the scarring.

 First, your doctor will ask about your symptoms, your health, and your family's health history.
-He’ll also look for telltale signs of cirrhosis, like these:
+They’ll also look for telltale signs of cirrhosis, like these:

 If you have symptoms of cirrhosis or you're at risk for the disease, your doctor will take a sample of your blood.
 These help spot signs of cirrhosis liver damage.
 They may help your doctor learn what caused the disease.